Can You Recycle Asbestos Short Answer: Yes

 Friable vs. Non-Friable Asbestos

-According to the United States Department of Agriculture, friable asbestos includes asbestos-containing materials that can be crumbled, pulverized, or reduced to powder with only hand pressure.
+According to the U.S. Department of Agriculture, friable asbestos includes asbestos-containing materials that can be crumbled, pulverized, or reduced to powder with only hand pressure.

-This is an important distinction, because asbestos fibers can be inhaled or ingested, which can lead to lung cancer, asbestosis, and mesothelioma.
+This is an important distinction because these asbestos fibers can be inhaled or ingested, which can lead to lung cancer, asbestosis, and mesothelioma.

-Yet non-friable asbestos, which can’t be reduced to powder with hand pressure, but requires external and high amounts of pressure, is also dangerous.
+Yet non-friable asbestos, which requires external and high amounts of pressure, is also dangerous.
+It can still be crushed into asbestos powder and put anyone nearby in harm's way.

 Asbestos removal and disposal should be undertaken in any building where people may come into contact with asbestos products.
 Still, asbestos disposal and recycling should never be undertaken by anyone without the proper training and equipment.